amondorf/simple-website/README.md

 # simple-website
-A simple website and my first project without any frills.
+A simple, responsive website and my first project without any frills.